-(Sign) Your Name.
+(Sign) your Name,

 (a) This is one of the most valuable movements in writing practice.
 It is called the pulling movement, as it consists in pulling the arm in the sleeve and then allowing the muscles of the arm to relax to their normal position.
-Keep the pen on the paper and move the arm rapidly in and out of the sleeve, then allowing the muscles of the arm to relax to their normal position.
 Keep the pen on the paper and move the arm rapidly in and out of the sleeve.
-Make the lines fine and light and so close together that the white space between the lines will be about equal to the lines themselves.
 Make the lines fine and light and so close together that the white space between the lines will be about equal to the lines themselves. (b) The oval movement is the pulling movement slightly modified.
-It consists in moving the arm straight in and out of the sleeve, and in rolling the arm (b) The oval movement is the pulling movement slightly modified.
-It consists in moving the arm straight in and out of the sleeve, and in rolling the arm (b) The oval movement is the pulling movement slightly modified.
-It consists in moving the arm straight in and out of the sleeve, and in rolling the arm (b) The oval movement is the pulling movement slightly modified.
-It consists fine and light as the upward strokes, and the work should be compact.
-It on the large muscles near the elbow.
+It consists in moving the arm straight in and out of the sleeve, and in rolling the arm on the large muscles near the elbow.
 The downward lines should be made as fine and light as the upward strokes, and the work should be compact.
-It on the large muscles near the elbow.
-The downward lines of these exercises if the work be done in a careful and thorough manner.
-Make the exercises fill two spaces in height.
+It requires from five to ten minutes to go across the page with one of these exercises if the work be done in a careful and thorough manner.
+Make the exercises cises fill two spaces in height.